-^{}The interviews were conducted in February 1981 by Nancy Blunck, Director of Public Participation, the Alaska Power Authority.
+The interviews were conducted in February 1981 by Nancy Blunck, Director of Public Participation, the Alaska Power Authority.
 They are reproduced by special request.

-Dr. H. Bolton Seec
+Interview 1 Dr. H. Bolton Seec

-Dr. H. Bolton (Harry) Seed is a specialist in are now used throughout the world to proearthquake-resistant design and professor of civil engineering at the University of California, Berkeley.
+Dr. H. Bolton (Harry) Seed is a specialist in earthquake-resistant design and professor of civil engineering at the University of California, Berkeley.

 Dr. Seed has been a consultant on soil mechanics and seismic design problems since 1953.
-Over the years, he has worked extensively with a variety of clients, including the U.S. Army Corps of Engineers, the Executive Office of the President of the United States. the World Bank, the Federal Power Commission, Bechtel Corporation, Woodward-Clyde, the Metropolitan Water District of Los Angeles, the Canadian Ministry of the Environment, and many foreign government agencies.
+Over the years, he has worked extensively with a variety of clients, including the U.S. Army Corps of Engineers, the Executive Office of the President of the United States, the World Bank, the Federal Power Commission, Bechtel Corporation, Woodward-Clyde, the Metropolitan Water District of Los Angeles, the Canadian Ministry of the Environment, and many foreign government agencies.

 Dr. Seed has worked on about 80 dams worldwide, most of which are in seismic areas.
 After a dam failure in California in the early 70's, Dr. Seed authored design procedures for California so that dam failures would not happen again.
-These procedures duce safe, seismic designs for dams.
+These procedures are now used throughout the world to produce safe, seismic designs for dams.